sboesebeck/morphium/docs/poppydb.md

 - Passwords travel SCRAM-hashed, never in the clear — but combine `--auth` with `--ssl` when crossing untrusted networks to also encrypt the data itself.

+**User replication:** in a replica set, `admin.system.users` is the one system collection that replicates — users created or updated via `createUser`/`updateUser` reach every member, and (like all writes) only the primary accepts these commands; a secondary answers them with `NotWritablePrimary`.
+This means logins survive failover: a user created before a leadership change can still authenticate against the new primary and against every secondary, and a dump taken on any member — including a priority-0 backup node that never leads — contains the users, not just the data.
+Before this change users were node-local, so a backup-node dump silently omitted them.
+Two windows are worth knowing about: during a full resync a node's local user set is briefly empty until the snapshot lands, so SCRAM logins against that node fail in that window (unsurprising, since the node isn't caught up yet anyway); and right after a failover there is a brief window before the new primary has (re-)created the root user, during which root logins may transiently fail until that completes.

 **SSL with Docker:**
 ```dockerfile
 FROM openjdk:21-slim